 Strategy frameworks enable organizations to solve their toughest challenges by giving them the tools they need to focus on the essential aspects of a given problem.
 It is through the lens of these frameworks that we create sustainable competitive advantage, capture adjacent and new markets and allocate the resources of the firm to the projects that ignite our passions while padding our profits.

 Business and Market Strategy

 The business community has developed dozens of frameworks to help us map competitive forces, manage innovation portfolios and manage strategic planning.
-Here are a few we find most effective.
+Try any of these to supercharge your innovation process!

 Sweet Spot of Strategy